ksharma67/Partial-Dependent-Plots-Individual-Conditional-Expectation-Plots/README.md

 2. Partial Dependence Plots
 Generating the following PDPs (for both models):
-a) For predictor/feature "Mfg_Year", which is indicative to the 'Age' of a vehicle.
+a) For predictor/feature "Mfg_Year", which is indicative of the 'Age' of a vehicle.
-b) For predictor/feature "HP", which is indicative to the (horse) power of vehicle's engine.
+b) For predictor/feature "HP", which is indicative of the (horse) power of the vehicle's engine.
-c) For predictor/feature "KM", it indicates vehicle's (accumulated) Kilometers on odometer
+c) For predictor/feature "KM", it indicates the vehicle's (accumulated) Kilometers on the odometer

 3. Individual Conditional Expectation Plots
 Generating ICE Plots (for both models) on the same predictors as above.
-The ICE Plots generated for 10 unique points.
+The ICE Plots were generated for 10 unique points.